sermons/salvation/slides/slides.md

 ---
 [10](# "ref")
 let it be known to all of you <br>
-and to all the people of Israel <br>
+and to all the people of Israel

 that by the name of Jesus Christ of Nazareth, <br>
 whom you crucified, <br>
-whom God raised from the dead — <br>
+whom God raised from the dead —

 by him this man is standing before you well.

 <!--